 Scotland - one month

-Extremely high and low flows are not likely to be experienced in Scotland across January.
-Extremely high flows are more probable than low flows and are more likely to be experienced along the east coast.
+Extremely high and low flows are not likely to be experienced in Scotland over the next month.
+Extremely high flows are more probable than low flows.

 Which regions are most likely to experience extremely low or high flows?